01942 826 270 . info@alpineexploratory.com

 Snowshoeing equipment

-Snowshoeing equipment can be hired at the local ski shops at the start of your trip.
-Your leader will help and will make sure you're all kitted up.
+Snowshoeing equipment can be hired at ski shops at the start of your trip.
+If you hire a qualified leader, or join an organised tour, often the specialised equipment will be provided as part of the service.
 You'll need the following.

 Snowshoes